picoe/Eto/README.md

 such as plugins, etc, and to use the platform-specific UI to wrap around that.

 This library will suffer from "Lowest Common Denominator" and is no replacement for each platform's framework.
 Ideally, one would create the user interface for each platform to take full advantage of its capabilities, but may take much more time to create than to use this framework for portions of your app.
+However, one could take advantages of each platform by creating custom controls that wrap around platform-specific functionality.
+This does involve writing specific code for each platform, but would allow you to create any sort of control you may need.

 Note that it is planned to have some different controls for Mobile platforms vs. Desktop.